Root Canal Treatment Bellingham

 Other Options for Making Root Canal Therapy Affordable

 Even if you don’t have insurance, there are ways that you can make the treatment you get from us more affordable.
 We accept CareCredit, which is a health financing firm that functions sort of like a healthcare credit card.
 You can use this to pay for care upfront, then split the care into monthly installments.
-Care Credit offers six month financing without any interest, making it an excellent way to afford the care that you need.
+CareCredit offers six-month financing without any interest, making it an excellent way to afford the care that you need.

-Root Canal FAQs
+Root

 How Long Does a Root Canal Take?

-It may surprise you to know that root canal therapy can typically take a single appointment to complete.
+It may surprise you to know that root canal treatment can typically be completed in a single appointment to complete.
 While the length of the procedure may be anywhere from 30 to 90+ minutes, the exact amount of time will depend on several factors.
 Firstly, the location of your tooth can impact how long it’ll take your dentist to treat it, as those in the back of your mouth are slightly harder to reach.
 Molars also have more roots than your front teeth, meaning they’ll need more root canals to remove the infected areas.
 Your dentist will be sure to walk you through your situation and provide you with a more precise estimate of your treatment timeframe before beginning your procedure.

 How Much Pain Is Normal After a Root Canal?